CITCOM-project/CausalTestingFramework/docs/source/modules/causal_discovery.rst

 Causal Discovery
 ================

-The Causal Discovery tool generates a directed acyclic graph (DAG) that represents the causal relationships between variables in your input dataset(s).
+The :doc:`causal discovery tool <../quick_start/causal_discovery>` generates a directed acyclic graph (DAG) that represents the causal relationships between variables in your input dataset(s).
 This generated DAG can then serve as the foundational causal specification for your causal model.